WindowsAzure-TrainingKit/HOL-iOSAndMobileServices/HOL.md

 <a name="Overview"></a>
 ## Overview ##

 Windows Azure Mobile Services is a Windows Azure service offering designed to make it easy to create highly-functional mobile apps using Windows Azure.
 Mobile Services brings together a set of Windows Azure services that enable backend capabilities for your apps.
 These capabilities includes simple provisioning and management of tables for storing app data, integration with notification services, integration with well-known identity providers for authentication, among others.

-In this lab, you will create a new mobile service and a simple _To do list_ app that stores app data in the new mobile service.
+In this hands-on lab you will learn how to add a cloud-based backend service to an iOS app using Windows Azure Mobile Services.
+You will create both a new mobile service and a simple TodoList app that stores app data in the new mobile service.

 <a name="Objectives"></a>
 ### Objectives ###